Skip to main content

 In terms of downsides, the WRB322DMBM really doesn't have many.
 We aren't huge fans of its freezer drawer, which have wire bins that could allow smaller items to fall through, but otherwise this fridge offers a lot for its current price point.
 If you're looking for a new bottom-freezer, the WRB322DMBM should be at the top of your consideration list.

-Read our full review of the Whirlpool WRB322DMBM bottom-freezer refrigerator bottom-freezer refrigerator.
+Read the full Whirlpool WRB322DMBM bottom-freezer refrigerator review.

 Pros